-4.1 The annual members’ subscription and squad fees shall be determined from time to time by the Committee and the Committee shall in so doing make special provision for different classes of membership as it shall determine.
+4.1 The annual members’ subscription and coaching and squad fees (as applicable) shall be determined from time to time by the Committee and the Committee shall in so doing make special provision for different classes of membership as it shall determine.

-4.2 The annual subscription and entrance fee (if any) shall be due on joining the Club and thereafter on the first day of January each year.
+4.2 The annual subscription and entrance fee (if any) shall be due on joining the Club and thereafter on the 1st day of January each year.

-4.3 Any member whose subscription or squad fees is unpaid by the date falling 30 days after the due date for payment may be suspended by the Committee from some or all Club activities from a date to be determined by the Committee and until such payment is made
+4.3 Any member whose subscription is unpaid by the date falling 30 days after the due date for payment may be suspended by the Committee from some or all Club activities from a date to be determined by the Committee and until such payment is made.

 4.4 The Committee shall, from time to time, have the power to determine the annual membership subscription and other fees.
-This shall include the power to make such increase in the subscription as shall, where the Club pays the individual ASA Membership Fees to the ASA on behalf of members, be consequential upon an increase in individual ASA membership fees.
+This shall include the power to make such increase in the subscription as shall, where the Club pays the individual Swim England membership fees to Swim England on behalf of members, be consequential upon an increase in individual Swim England membership fees.
 Any increase in subscriptions shall be advised to the members in writing with the reasons for any increase to be reported to the members at the next Annual General Meeting.

-4.5 The Executive Officers (or the Committee) shall have the power in special circumstances to remit the whole or part of the fees, including the A.S.A. membership fees, to address issues of social inclusion.
+4.5 The Executive Officers (or the Committee) shall have the power in special circumstances to remit the whole or part of the fees, including the Swim England membership fees, to address issues of social inclusion.

-5.1 A member wishing to resign membership of the Club must give to the Membership Secretary 1 month written notice of their resignation on or before the 1st day of the month and fees will be due for that month.
+5.1 A member wishing to resign membership of the Club must give to the Membership Secretary one month written notice of his/her resignation on or before the 1st day of the month and fees will be due that month.
 Any written resignation received after the 1st of the month will be accepted for the subsequent month.
 Membership Fees for the resignation period will be due in full.
 A member’s resignation shall only take effect when this (Rule 5.1) has been complied with.

 5.2 The member who resigns from the Club in accordance with Rule 5.1 above shall not be entitled to have any part of the annual membership fee or any other fees returned.

-5.3 Notwithstanding the provisions of Rule 5.1 above a member whose subscription or squad fee is more than two months in arrears may be deemed to have resigned.
-Where the membership of a member shall be terminated in this way he shall be informed in writing that he is no longer a member by notice, by email or sent by post to his last known address.
+5.3 Notwithstanding the provisions of Rule 5.1 above a member whose subscription is more than two months in arrears shall be deemed to have resigned.
+Where the membership of a member shall be terminated in this way he/she shall be informed in writing that he/she is no longer a member by email, notice handed to him/her or sent by post to his/her last known address.

-5.4 The A.S.A.
-Membership Department shall be informed should a member resign when still owing money or goods to the Club.
+5.4 The Swim England Membership Department shall be informed should a member resign when still owing money or goods to the Club.

 6.4 A member may not be expelled or (subject to Rule 6.5 below) be made the subject of any other penalty unless the panel hearing the complaint shall by a two-thirds majority vote in favour of the expulsion of (or other penalty imposed upon) the member.

-6.5 The Officers of the Club (or any person to whom the Committee shall delegate this power) may temporarily suspend or exclude a member from particular training sessions and/or wider club activities, when in their opinion; such action is in the interests of the Club.
-Where such action is taken the complaint will thereafter be dealt with in accordance with the appropriate Judicial Rules.
+6.5 The Officers of the Club (or any person to whom the Committee shall delegate this power) may temporarily suspend or exclude a member from particular training sessions and/or wider club activities, when in their opinion, such action is in the interests of the Club.
+Where such action is taken the incident or matter will thereafter be dealt with in accordance with the appropriate Judicial Regulations.

-7.1 The Committee shall consist of the Chairman, Secretary, and Treasurer, Membership Secretary and Meet Secretary, as required to manage specific activities of the Club (together the Officers of the Club”) and other elected members all of whom must be members of the Club.
-All Committee members must be not less than 18 years of age though the Committee may allow younger member(s) to attend their meetings as observers without power to vote.
+7.1 The Committee shall consist of the Chairman, Secretary, Membership Secretary, Treasurer (together “the Executive Officers of the Club”) and other elected members all of whom must be members of the Club.
+All Committee members must be not less than 18 years of age though the Committee may allow younger member(s) to attend their meetings without power to vote.

-7.2 The Committee shall appoint a member of the Club as Welfare Officer who must be not less than 18 years of age, who should have an appropriate background and who is required to undertake appropriate training in accordance with A.S.A Child Safeguarding courses.
+7.2 The Committee shall appoint a member of the Club as Welfare Officer who must be not less than 18 years of age, who should have an appropriate background and who is required to undertake appropriate training in accordance with Wavepower.
 The Welfare Officer will have a right to attend Committee meetings without a power to vote.

-7.3 The Committee members shall be proposed, seconded and elected at the Annual General Meeting each year and shall remain in office until their successors are elected at the next Annual General Meeting.
-Any vacancy occurring by resignation or otherwise may be filled by the Com¬mittee.
-Retiring members of the Committee shall be eligible for re-election.
+7.3 The Executive Officers and Committee members shall be proposed seconded and elected at the Annual General Meeting each year and shall remain in office until their successors are elected at the next Annual General Meeting and will take office when the Chairman has closed the meeting.
+Any vacancy occurring by resignation or otherwise may be filled by the Committee.
+Retiring Executive Officers and members of the Committee shall be eligible for re-election.

-7.4 Committee meetings shall be held not less than once a month (save where the Committee itself shall by a simple majority resolve not to meet), and the quorum of that meeting shall be five, (to include not less than one Officer).
+7.4 Committee meetings shall be held not less than quarterly (save where the Committee itself shall by a simple majority resolve not to meet), and the quorum of that meeting shall be such number as shall represent not less than a simple majority of the Committee members (to include not less than one Executive Officer).
 The Chairman and the Secretary shall have discretion to call further meetings of the Committee if they consider it to be in the interests of the Club.
-The Secretary shall give all the members of the Committee not less than two days oral (or) written notice of a meeting.
-Decisions of the Committee shall be made by a simple majority and in the event of equality of votes the Chairman (or the acting Chairman of that meeting) shall have a casting or additional vote.
-The Secretary, or in his absence a member of the Committee, shall take minutes.
+The Secretary shall give all the members of the Committee not less than two days oral or written notice of a meeting.
+Decisions of the Committee shall be made by a simple majority (and in the event of equality of votes the Chairman (or the acting Chairman of that meeting) shall have a casting or additional vote.)
+The Secretary, or in his/her absence a member of the Committee, shall take minutes.